muratk3n/thirdwave/en/README.md

-Russian media is busy with an idea that dipshits in Tiggerland became Britain's playthings in a Great Game Part II (albeit with less "great" actors such as UK).
+Russian media is busy with an idea that dipshits in Tiggerland became Britain's playthings in a Great Game Part II (albeit with less "great" actors such as the UK).
 They are being used to bother / disturb the Russia, EU, Greece, even Cyprus for the fear that if things calmed down there the local UK bases would be called into question.
 Interesting theory.